Fannie Mae HomeStyle Renovation Loan

 The Fannie Mae HomeStyle Renovation Loan can be used to purchase numerous types of homes.
 A single-family home, duplexes, quad-plex and even PUD’s.
 This could be a way for people to start on their path to real estate investment since there is no living status requirement.
 Imagine buying a duplex and living in half the property while renting out the other half to cover most, or all, of the monthly mortgage payment!

 The first guideline to consider is the debt and income ratio rules for conventional mortgages.
 Typically, the ratios are 28% and 36%, however, these are not written in stone.
 In fact, numerous borrowers have been able to get approved with one or both numbers at higher ratios due to other compensating factors such as substantial savings or retirement account, higher credit scores than average or an overall stable history of employment and living status.
 Your lender can review your complete application and provide you with an answer from the automated underwriting system used by Fannie Mae.

 What Repairs and Modifications are Allowed?

 This is the good part of the deal!
 Fannie Mae will allow almost any type of repair to the home.
 This can include a new roof, updated heating, and air conditioning system, better insulation, new floor covering, energy-efficient doors and windows, plumbing and electrical repairs, and on and on.

 Even better, the loan allows for luxury items.
 High dollar pieces such as swimming pools, outdoor kitchens, and luxurious landscaping can be financed in the loan.
-So long as the improvements are permanently fixed to the property and add value, most anything goes.
+So long as the improvements are permanently fixed to the property and add value, almost anything goes.

 Affording the Home While Renovations are Made